 - Long code with A2P support.
 This is a standard, local 10-digit number

 - Short codes, five or six-digit numbers specifically for SMS/MMS messages to mobile phones.

-The rest of the world (e.g., excluding the US and Canada), uses a Sender ID that appears on someone’s phone indicating who sent the SMS.
+The rest of the world (excluding the US and Canada) uses a sender ID that appears on someone’s phone and indicates who sent the SMS.
 These countries fall into three categories:

 - Require pre-registration of a sender ID — Customers must register their brand and provide documents applicable to the respective country before sending messages.

 - Sender ID is not supported — An SMS will be delivered, but the sender ID used in the “From” field will be replaced with local numbers, short codes, or a generic code based on the country’s regulations.